chatatechnologies/react-autoql/README.md

 **accentColor**: Main accent color used in the chat drawer.
 This is the color of the header, speech-to-text button, and the request messages.
 The chart colours will not be affected by this.

+**chartColors**: An array of colors for the chart themes starting with the most primary.
+You can pass in any valid css color format in here, however it is recommended that the color is opaque. ie. "#26A7E9", "rgb(111, 227, 142)", or "red".
+The charts will always use the colors in order from first to last.
+If the chart requires more colors than provided, it will repeat the colors provided.

 **onVisibleChange**: Callback after the drawer closes or opens.

 **onHandleClick**: Callback when drawer handle is clicked.